Smooth Sensitivity for Learning Differentially-Private yet Accurate Rule Lists: Background

-Among others, DP comes with two fundamental properties: the \textit{composability} property, which enables the composition of different differentially-private mechanisms (sequentially or in parallel) and the computation of the global privacy leakage incurred, and the \textit{post-processing} property, which ensures that DP guarantees are not affected by post-processing the output of a DP mechanism (see Appendix~\ref{appendix:comp_post_dp} for more details).
+Among others, DP comes with two fundamental properties.
+First, the \textit{post-processing} property ensures that DP guarantees are not affected by post-processing the output of a DP mechanism.
+Second, the \textit{composability} property enables the composition of different differentially private mechanisms (sequentially or in parallel) and the computation of the global privacy budget.
+In a nutshell, sequential composition states that if several DP mechanisms are applied on overlapping datasets, their privacy budgets sum up, whereas parallel composition considers the application of several DP mechanisms on disjoints datasets, in which case there is no need to sum up their budgets.
+More details regarding these properties are provided in the Appendix~\ref{appendix:comp_post_dp}.